 Over the years I've received a lot of push back on my water addition!
 While sure you can add milk instead if you really want to, you just won't get the same lightness!
 Milk will weigh the muffin down, creating a denser muffin, while water will create a light and airy muffin.
 Trust me, the water is the way to go!

-A muffin’s worst enemy can be flour!
-Add too much and you have a little rock on your hands, not enough and they fall apart.
-This recipe calls for just 1 3/4 cup of flour which I think is just right!
+A muffin's worst enemy can be flour!
+If you add too much flour you'll have a dense little rock on your hands, not enough and they fall apart.
+This recipe calls for just 1 ¾ cup of flour which I think is just the right amount of flour for proper structure without sacrificing the tender texture.

 Then gently stir the dry ingredients into the wet ingredients, in thirds, with a wire whisk.
 Nothing against wooden spoons, but I find it's easy to over mix that way.
 If you over-mix muffin batter, you'll end up with tough muffins!
 A wire whisk will combine the flour gently and quickly so you won't be tempted to over mix.